tb-dhk/suwaho-ngim/01 phonology.md

 	- manpa -> mampa
 	- manka -> maŋka
 # stress
-each word (group of syllables, separated by a space) has its first syllable stressed. there are words that, for grammatical reasons, have periods (.) in them. the first syllable after each period should be stressed. in cases where adjacent syllables should be [[02 orthography]]stressed, favor the second one. for example, *ni.ho* should be read ni**ho**.
+each word (group of syllables, separated by a space) has its first syllable stressed. there are syllables that have dots under them (◌̣). the first syllable after each period should be stressed. in cases where adjacent syllables should be stressed, favor the second one. for example, *nihọ* should be read ni**ho**.
-_mannil.ho_ should be read **man**nil**ho**.
+_mannilhọ_ should be read **man**nil**ho**.